sass/node-sass/README.md

 When returning or calling `done()` with `{ contents: "String" }`, the string value will be used as if the file was read in through an external source.

 Starting from v3.0.0, `this` refers to a contextual scope for the immediate run of `sass.render` or `sass.renderSync`

+Starting from v3.0.0, importer can be an array of functions, which will be called by libsass in the order of their occurance in array.
+This helps user specify special importer for particular kind of path (filesystem, http).
+If the importer does not handle particular path, it should return `sass.NULL`.
+See [functions section](#functions) for more details on Sass types.

 ### functions (>= v3.0.0)
 `functions` is an `Object` that holds a collection of custom functions that may be invoked by the sass files being compiled.
 They may take zero or more input parameters and must return a value either synchronously (`return ...;`) or asynchronously (`done();`).
 Those parameters will be instances of one of the constructors contained in the `require('node-sass').types` hash.
 The return value must be of one of these types as well.
 See the list of available types below: